SabiMantock/capstone_project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Cindy Shin for her beautiful design.
+[Live To Design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>